EckertLab/protocols/burt_dna_extraction.md

     - [ ] 90 ml pre-heated Buffer AP1
     - [ ] 225 &mu;l RNase A
     - [ ] 225 &mu;l Reagent DX
-- [ ] After thoroughly mixed, add the solution to a disposable 100 ml reservoir.
+- [ ] After thoroughly mixed and after the Reagent DX has dissolved completely, add the solution to a disposable 100 ml reservoir.

 ## Prepare needles for lysis and grind